13 Ways to Repair a Sexless Marriage Without Forcing Sex

 Two partners gently holding hands while rebuilding emotional and sexual connection.

-8. Reduce Stress Before Expecting Intimacy to Improve
+8. Reduce Chronic Stress Before Expecting Desire to Improve

 A lot of sexless marriages begin because one or both partners are simply worn out.
 When someone is stressed or mentally tired, sex feels like an extra task instead of something enjoyable.
 To fix a sexless marriage, you often need to calm life down a bit first.